 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
 The Center signed a note payable with the U.S. Small Business Administration ("SBA") in April 2020 for \$ 191,384 with a maturity date of April 11, 2022, the first payment deferred for six months, and annual interest rate of 1.0%.
 This note was available through the Paycheck Protection Program (the "PPP") as a part of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") that offers cash-flow assistance to nonprofit and small business employers through guaranteed loans for certain expenses incurred between February 15, 2020, and June 30, 2020.
 The Center opted to select the 24-week period beginning on the date the loan proceeds were disbursed for eligible expenses through October 1, 2020.
 The PPP loan did not require collateral or personal guarantees and offers the ability to have a substantial portion of the principal amount forgiven when the Center uses the proceeds on eligible costs.
-The Center plans to file for loan forgiveness in 2020 to receive the official legal release and forgiveness from the SBA.
-The Center reported the loan as a Note Payable in the financial statements and will recognize income in the period when the forgiveness becomes official from the SBA.
+The Center filed for loan forgiveness and received the official legal release and forgiveness from the SBA in July 2021.
+The Center reported the loan was officially forgiven.